|$146 – $299||Price Range||$895 – $1,495|

 Generally speaking, the level of responsiveness shown above is a good sign for combination sleepers.
 People who rotate between positions frequently find it much easier to switch between positions on beds that have top layers that respond quickly.

-If you’re reading this and you consider yourself a large individual, you should check out our list of the Best Hybrid & Coil Mattresses.
+If you’re reading this and you consider yourself a large individual, you should check out the new Casper Hybrid or Wave Hybrid.
+If these don’t tickle your fancy, take a look at our list of the Best Hybrid & Coil Mattresses.
 If you weigh less than 250 lb, though, the AmazonBasics and Casper mattresses will suffice just fine.

 Congratulations, you made it to the end of this mattress-in-a-box comparison.
 Hopefully by now, you understand how these two beds differ and where they overlap in terms of similarities.
 In our opinion, the decision between the two beds really boils down to two main factors.
 Ask yourself the following.